irfansofyana/sheets-api/README.md

 This library is still an MVP and will continue to develop as time goes by.
 Here are things that already in plan:

+- Optimizing Delete API which seems to be slow at the moment
 - Better security mechanism using API key to limit access of the API
 - Implement Bulk Update API
 - Implement more features on read/search data